fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 #### 1-2.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-In order to properly extract HOG features I did several test.
+In order to properly extract HOG features I did several tests considering different color spaces and color channels, separately.
+I also tested different values for parameters such as pixels per cell and celss per block.

 I got the best results by using all the channels in the YUV color space and following the suggestions from the lessons I used 9 HOG orientations, 8 pixels per cell and 2 cells per block.
 The chosen value for the parameter are shown in the cell 3 of the IPython notebook.

 From cell 4 to cell 7 I implemented the code that extracts and normalize the feature vector of the images.
+The implementation of the methods used to exatrct the features is located into the FeatureExtractor.py that contains a class named FeatureExtractor.

-The FeatureExtractor.py file contains the FeatureExtractor class.
-The class is used to extract features from images.
-In particular the  main method is get_features().
-It relies upon calls to other three methods of the class: get_hog_features(), get_color_hist() and get_bin_spatial().
-The get_features() then combines the return values from the previous three methods and returns the frature vector.
+In particular the "main" method of the class is get_features().
+It relies upon the calls to other three methods of the class: get_hog_features(), get_color_hist() and get_bin_spatial().
+The get_features() then combines the return values from the previous three methods and returns the feature vector of the image.

-In order to avoid some bias fue to a major contribution from one of the previous components, ater the features concatenations I normalized the features and used the normalized feature vector in the remaining part of the project.
+In order to avoid some bias fue to a major contribution from one of the previous components, after the features concatenations I normalized the features and used the normalized feature vector in the remaining part of the project.

 Below there is an example of the HOG images extracted from a vehicle and non-vehicle input images.
 ![alt text][image1]